alphagov/forms/design/features/file-upload/README.md

 In previous research rounds participants clearly preferred the email attachment options over Notify-style links (one per document).
 Largely due to the number of steps the file links took, especially in cases where they received multiple documents.

 Participants mostly didn’t have a major issue with files being sent to their inbox as they had large amounts of storage.
-Most people transferred documents to another system as part of their initial processing of submissions.
+Most form processors transferred documents to another system as part of their initial processing of submissions.

 The majority of forms asking for additional documents, that would be handled by a file upload, were asking for scans, photos of PDFs.